Teriks/LibLSLCC/README.md

        https://gitlab.com/erihoss/OpenSim_With_LibLSLCC

+====

-Code Validator/OpenSim Code Generator Features:
+The Code Validator/OpenSim Code Generator Features:

  * Full front end Syntax Checking, including dead code detection.
    no more esoteric CSharp compiler errors or line mapping funkyness.

  * Dead code elimination from generated code where applicable.
    This includes un-used functions and global variables, as well as any dead code in a function/event body that does not cause a compile error and is safe to remove given its context.

  * Correct code generation for global variables that reference each other.